iBlameMattheww/embeddedResearchML/notes/SHOSimulatorNotes.md

 ## Phase Space Interpretation

 - The system evolves in **phase space**, not physical space.
-- Each point $(x, y)$ represents the full system state at one time.
+- Each point $(q, p)$ represents the full system state at one time.
 - Trajectories form **closed circular orbits**.
 - Each orbit corresponds to a constant energy level.